 Across the U.S., there has been increasingly severe weather – from hail storms to flash floods – over the past few years, according to a 2017 report from Farmers Insurance.
 If such patterns persist, the weather report may increasingly affect your premium.

 10. Insurance fraud

 According to Verisk Analytics, automotive insurers lose $29 billion per year in ‘premium leakage’ – missing or erroneous underwriting information that undermines their rating plans.
-Since this adds to insurers costs, this can ultimately lead to you paying more for your own policy.
+This adds to insurers’ costs and since they want to remain profitable, this can lead to you paying more for your policy.

 11. Smoking gun?

 While this factor will currently affect only an extreme minority of drivers, Lynch says it’s worth noting that, if you live in a state that has recently legalized recreational marijuana use, your premium could see a second-hand effect.

 “This is only an issue,” he notes, “so far as we know in the states that legalized cannabis for recreational use a couple of years ago [ Colorado, Washington, Oregon], but it is an important one there.
 Something similar can be expected in states where recreational sales have just begun or are about to begin – Nevada, California, Massachusetts.”

 In all three states that first legalized marijuana, “the advent of the legal retail sale of marijuana is correlated with increases in collision claim frequency,” according to a 2017 report from the Highway Loss Data Institute.

 Even with all these factors at play, no one wants to pay more than they have to for car insurance – especially when it feels like it went up for no reason.

 You don’t have to just accept your new increased auto premium rate.
 There’s a few things you can do, like consider increasing your deductible, or when it makes sense, opting for liability rather than full coverage.